-EDU 410, 420 Independent Study One to two credit hours

-A planned and structured research project jointly defined by student and faculty.
+EDU 410, 420 Independent Study A planned and structured research project jointly defined by student and faculty.
 Number of credit hours contingent upon scope of work to be completed.
 May be taken for credit in early childhood, elementary, or secondary education.
 Prerequisite: Content of Department of Education.